 MINIMALLY INVASIVE TLIF

-What is Minimally Invasive TLIF?
+What’s Minimally Invasive TLIF?

 Minimally Invasive Transforaminal Interbody Fusion refers to a variation of a similar surgery; posterior lumbar interbody fusion, often performed as a surgical procedure that requires minimal incision (as the name implies- minimally invasive).
 For the sake of brevity, spinal specialists usually refer to this surgery in its shorter term; “MIS TLIF”.
 This surgical procedure aims to relieve back ache, pain from the leg caused by degeneration of discs, spinal stenosis and spinal instability.

-Spinal stability procedure involves entry into the vertebral (lumbar) foramina via two methods: Either through the conventional open surgical approach (where a larger incision is made at the middle of the back), or through minimally invasive surgical (MIS) approach.
+Spinal stability procedure involves entry into the vertebral (lumbar) foramina via two methods: Either through the conventional open surgical approach (where a larger incision ought to cut at the middle of the back), or through minimally invasive surgical (MIS) approach.
 During the MIS procedure, the surgeon makes two small incisions on each side of the back (paramedian incisions) and special surgical tools, known as expandable tubular retractors, provide access to the spine without serious disruption of the muscle tissue.
 For easy visualization, the surgeon uses an endoscope.

 Surgical procedure